lucidrains/lie-transformer-pytorch/README.md

 ## Todo

-- [ ] Figure out location based attention based as described in section 3.2 - any help is appreciated here
+- [ ] Figure out location based attention as described in section 3.2 - any help is appreciated here

 ## Credit